2 Americans kidnapped in Mexico found dead and 2 found alive, officials say - KESQ

 Shaeed Woodard and Zindell Brown were found dead, a US official familiar with the ongoing investigation told CNN.
 Their bodies will be examined by Mexican authorities prior to their remains being turned over to the US government, the official said.

 Latavia Washington McGee, a mother of six, and Eric Williams survived the ordeal, according to the official.
 They were taken to a Texas hospital for treatment and observation.
-A Mexican government official said Washington McGee was found uninjured and Williams suffered a bullet wound to the leg.
+A Mexican government official said Washington McGee was found uninjured.
+Williams was shot twice in one leg and once in the other, his wife, Michele Williams, told CNN Tuesday.

 One person has been detained in connection to the incident, Tamaulipas Governor Américo Villarreal said, but officials would not confirm whether the person is related to a criminal organization.